SergeyKanzhelev/apmtips/source/_posts/2015-08-08-application-insights-for-desktop-applications.markdown

 }
 ```

 Persistence channel is optimized for devices scenario when the number of events produced by application is relatively small and connection is unreliable quite often.
-This channel will write events to the disk into reliable storage and then attempt to send it.
+This channel will write events to the disk into reliable storage first and then attempt to send it.
 Here is how it works.

 Let's say you want to monitor unhandled exceptions.
 You'd subscribe on ```UnhandledException``` event and in the corresponding callback you want to make sure that telemetry will be persisted.
 So you call ```Flush``` on telemetry client.